Chance Brothers: Rolled-plate glass

 One of Chance's major contributions was the development of rolled-plate glass.
 During the 20th century, rolled-plate glass became the mainstay of the company's operation.

 Clock faces

-The German opal glass in the faces of the clock in the Clock Tower, Palace of Westminster (housing Big Ben) of the Houses of Parliament were damaged by Luftwaffe bombs during World War II.
+The German opal glass in the faces of the clock in the Elizabeth Tower, Palace of Westminster (housing Big Ben) of the Houses of Parliament were damaged by Luftwaffe bombs during World War II.
 The damaged glass pieces needed to be replaced, but because of a difference in colour, it was decided to replace all the glass.
 The glass replaced by Chance Brothers was opal glass.

 Large glass

 In about 1848, Chance was one of the first companies to produce very long pieces of window glass, following technology developed as a result of finding a solution for an order from Joseph Paxton for a large greenhouse on the Chatsworth estate of the Dukes of Devonshire.
 It led to a contract to glaze the Crystal Palace in 1851 and which earned Joseph Paxton a knighthood.